How to Access Oneworld Lounges: Rules, Exceptions, and Membership Options How to Access Oneworld Lounges: Rules, Exceptions, and Membership Options

 Airport lounge access is truly a game-changer for frequent flyers.
 From hot meals to private shower suites, lounges are a great way to pass the time before your next flight.
-There are various ways to access these airport oases, including through premium credit cards and elite status.
+Luckily, flying first class isn't the only way to access these luxury lounges.
+Whether you're a cardholder of a premium credit card or you hold elite status, you have several entry options.

-In this post, we'll outline the three types of Oneworld lounges and how to access them.
+Here's everything you need to know about the different types of Oneworld lounges and how to access them.

 Types of Oneworld Lounges